hearts and minds

 When you read the first sentence of section 3, consider whether a corporation qualifies to be a Senator or Governor or other public official.
 Of course not.
 A Senator or other public official must first be a “person” – which is a living, breathing human being.
 Ask, do the corrupted members of the Supreme Court think that a corporation can legitimately hold office as a U.S. Senator or Congressman or President or Justice?
 (On second thought – don’t ask them that question.
 In the first place, they won’t answer it – I suppose, on the specious grounds that this question just might come before the Court some day, so they dasn’t talk about it.
 And when they do answer that question, with a Court decision, if we have anything at all left of our brains and our spirit, we will not like their answer – unless we the people first gain control of what should be our government before they can drop the gavel on their twisted answer to it.)

 Historically, the 13th, 14th, and 15th Amendments were motivated and ratified, at the end of the Civil War, to end slavery and to ensure that basic rights of the freed slaves be established and protected.
 The 14th Amendment ensured that slaves and their descendants, freed by the Emancipation Proclamation and the 13th Amendment, could become citizens, and would have their basic human and civil rights (as “persons”) protected against wholesale violation by potentially hostile, reactionary, and racist individuals, groups, and local and state governments.
-Only a complete knucklehead or a fully corrupted Court “Justice” could conclude that the 14th Amendment was written and ratified based on the assumption that a corporation is a “person”.
-Yet that is exactly what the Supreme Court outrageously did without even allowing any argument, and without even publishing a deciding, concurring, or dissenting opinion on the point less than 2 decades after the 14th Amendment was ratified!
-And that is exactly what the deluded, incompetent, corrupt 5-4 majority of the Supreme Court explicitly did in 2010!
+Only a complete knucklehead or a fully corrupted Court Judge could conclude that the 14th Amendment was written and ratified based on the assumption that a corporation is a “person”.
+Yet that is exactly what the supreme Court outrageously did without a legitimate deciding, concurring, or dissenting opinion on the point 2 decades after the 14th Amendment was ratified!
+And that is exactly what the corrupt 5-4 majority of the supreme Court explicitly did in 2010!

 Until the people demand and obtain a return to the intent of the Constitution regarding the rights of a “person”, the people will remain, as we currently are, without protection from unbridled corporate power.